AdobeDocs/commerce-webapi/src/pages/graphql/payment-methods/payflow-pro-vault.md

 1. Use the [`customerPaymentTokens`]({{page.baseurl}}/graphql/queries/customer-payment-tokens.html) query to retrieve the payment tokens the customer has stored in the vault.

-1. Magento returns an array of payment tokens.
+1. The application returns an array of payment tokens.

 1. The client renders the token information, and the customer selects a payment method.

    When the customer selects a stored payment method, the PWA uses the [`setPaymentMethodOnCart`]({{page.baseurl}}/graphql/mutations/set-payment-method.html) mutation to set the payment method to `payflowpro_cc_vault`.
 The vaulted public hash is passed in the [`payflowpro_cc_vault`](#payflowpro_cc_vault) object.

-1. Magento returns a `Cart` object.
+1. The application returns a `Cart` object.

 1. The client runs the [`placeOrder`]({{page.baseurl}}/graphql/mutations/place-order.html) mutation.

-1. Magento sends an authorization request to the gateway.
+1. The application sends an authorization request to the gateway.

 1. The gateway sends the response to Magento.

-1. Magento creates an order and sends an order ID in response to the `placeOrder` mutation.
+1. The application creates an order and sends an order ID in response to the `placeOrder` mutation.

 ## Additional Payment information